-- Beat one third of the egg-white mixture into the chocolate mix to loosen.
+- Beat one third of the egg white mixture into the chocolate mix to loosen.

-- Gently fold in the rest of the whisked egg-whites, taking care to maintain as much air as possible in the mix.
+- Gently fold in the rest of the whisked egg whites, taking care to maintain as much air as possible in the mix.

-- Bake for 12 to 18 minutes until the top springs back to the touch.
+- Bake for 12 to 18 minutes until the top just springs back to the touch.

-- One at a time, turn the cakes out (upside-down) onto 2 large clean sheets of baking paper and very carefully peel off the baking paper from the base of the sponges.
+- One at a time, turn the cakes out (upside-down) onto 2 large clean sheets of baking paper and very carefully peel off the original baking paper from the base of the sponges.

 - Place the rolls seam-side down on a cooling rack and chill in the fridge for about 15 minutes to firm up.

-- Melt the white chocolate in a small glass bowl as in 20 (above) and then using either a small disposable piping bag with the tip snipped off or a spoon, drizzle the chocolate width-ways across the rolls to decorate.
+- Using either a small disposable piping bag with the tip snipped off or a spoon, drizzle the chocolate width-ways across the rolls to decorate.
 Leave to set.

 © 2019-2023 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist